Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Wabbajack and MO2 work in harmony to provide curators like me (FNS) the ability to create ModLists for users to efficiently download and run with.

-It's like paying for someone else to do the grocery shopping.
+It's like having a friend do the grocery shopping and cooking for you.
+You just sit back and enjoy the meal.
-A ModPack curator provides the ModList.
+A ModPack curator (like FNS) provides the ModList.
-The user just swings by and picks up the groceries that the Wabbajack-Store workers have already bagged.
 That's it.

 ---